mbolam/DSWS_OpenRefine/4-cleaning.md

   - You can adjust the number of visible fields and navigate forward/backward through the pages of data.
   - Data manipulation happens through pull-down menus associated with each column.

-{% include figure.html file="openRefineMenuSelect.jpg" alt="openrefine menu select" width="100%" %}
+{% include figure.html file="openRefineMenuSelect.jpg" alt="openrefine menu select" width="100%" figcaption="OpenRefine Menu Select" %}

 ## Text Filters
   - Text filters can be used to isolate specific rows that contain the text.
 They can be used to quickly isolate rows for further manipulation.